Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

     avatar: https://static.igem.wiki/teams/5643/pageimage/team/txq-a.webp
 layout: igem
 heroImage: https://static.igem.wiki/teams/5643/pageimage/entrepreneurship-image/business-headmap.webp
-description: On this page, we present a commercially viable solution addressing the critical challenge of antifungal resistance—a multi-billion-dollar global health threat.
-Dr.sTraTeGY's innovative platform is specifically designed for CROs in the Yangtze River Delta with a strategic pricing model and scalable business framework.
+description: On this page, we present a commercially viable solution addressing the critical challenge of antifungal resistance — a multi-billion-dollar global health threat.
+We have a scalable business plan specifically designed for CROs in the Yangtze River Delta with a strategic pricing model.
 ---

 ## Summary